Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea

 A higher density of elderly patients alone does not necessarily lead to a greater hospital allocation in the age-considered optimization [Fig.~\ref{fig:E_a}(b)], indicating that absolute patient density is not a sufficient predictor of post-optimization hospital gain.
-In line with Ref.~\cite{lee2020optimizing}, which showed that hospital gain or loss is governed by the characteristic patient density, we therefore examine the optimization outcomes from the perspective of the rescaled density $\rho_{s,5} / \tilde{\eta}_{s,5}$.
+In line with Ref.~\cite{lee2020optimizing}, which showed that the characteristic patient density governs hospital gain or loss, the optimization outcomes from the perspective of the rescaled density $\rho_{s,5} / \tilde{\eta}_{s,5}$ are examined.
 We find that the rescaled patient density plays a dual role.
 First, the relative change in hospital density ${\eta^{\rm (opt)}_{\rm age}}/{\eta}$ exhibits a clear dependence on ${\rho_{s,5}}/{\tilde{\eta}_{s,5}}$, indicating that this quantity continues to govern whether a district gains or loses hospitals after optimization [Fig.~S1 in the Supplemental Material].
 Second, the difference between the age-considered and age-agnostic optimizations, ${(\eta^{\rm (opt)}_{\rm age} - \eta^{\rm (opt)}_{\times})}/{\eta}$, is also systematically controlled by the same rescaled density [Fig.~\ref{fig:E_a}(c)].
 In this sense, the rescaled patient density ${\rho_{s,5}}/{\tilde{\eta}_{s,5}}$ governs not only the direction of hospital redistribution after optimization, but also amplifies the difference in hospital gains between the age-considered and age-agnostic cases.
 The characteristic scale $\tilde{\eta}_{s,t}$ defined in Eq.~(\ref{eq:tilde_st}) is strongly correlated with the age-aggregated scale $\tilde{\eta}_s$, since the empirical fatality rate $\phi_{s,t}$ is constrained by the overall rate $\phi_s$.
 This correlation explains why the behavior of the hospital density difference also mirrors a similar dependence on the age-aggregated ratio ${\rho}/{\tilde{\eta}}$ [see Fig.~S2 in the Supplemental Material].